In this article I have compiled by topic several ideas to improve your self-care.

 ★ Create your inspiration book

-In it you can include inspiring quotes, your achievements, your learnings, your favorites lists, memories of funny things that have happened, tender moments,…
+In it you can include inspiring quotes, your achievements, your learnings, your favorites lists, memories of funny things that have happened to you, tender moments…

 Check once in a while and add new ideas in the different sections.